Skip to main content

 Symptoms of childhood hepatocellular carcinoma

 Children may not have symptoms of hepatocellular carcinoma until the tumor has grown bigger.
-It's important to check with your child’s doctor if your child has any of the symptoms below:
+It's important to check with your child's doctor if your child has:

-These symptoms may be caused by conditions other than hepatocellular carcinoma.
-The only way to know is to see your child’s doctor.
+These symptoms may be caused by problems other than hepatocellular carcinoma.
+The only way to know is to see your child's doctor.

 Tests to diagnose childhood hepatocellular carcinoma

-If your child has symptoms that suggest hepatocellular carcinoma, the doctor will need to find out if these are due to cancer or to another condition.
-The doctor will ask you when the symptoms started and how often your child has been having them.
-They will also ask about your child’s personal and family medical history and do a physical exam.
-Based on these results, the doctor may recommend diagnostic tests to find out if your child has hepatocellular carcinoma.
-The results of these tests will also help you and your child’s doctor plan treatment.
+If your child has symptoms that suggest hepatocellular carcinoma, the doctor will need to find out if these are due to cancer or to another problem.
+The doctor will ask when the symptoms started and how often your child has been having them.
+They will also ask about your child's personal and family medical history and do a physical exam.
+Based on these results, the doctor may recommend other tests.
+If your child is diagnosed with hepatocellular carcinoma, the results of these tests will also help you and your child's doctor plan treatment.

-The following tests and procedures are used to diagnose hepatocellular carcinoma in children:
+The tests used to diagnose hepatocellular carcinoma in children may include:

 Serum tumor marker test